bru1987/euler/about.md

 Hey!

 my name is Bruno, a Brazilian Engineer who is passionate about *learning* and *teaching*.
 I've started this website so I could share my solutions to a few of the [Project Euler's](https://projecteuler.net/) problems while forcing me to keep on improving my programming skills.
-The language of choie here is Python, but you may benefit from the website even if you are a *C#* or a *Ruby* programmer.
+The language of choice here is Python, but you may benefit from the website even if you are a *C#* or a *Ruby* programmer.

 As described on Project Euler's website, *Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.*